Stizel/kata-aviasales-react-redux/README.md

-<a href ="ata-aviasales-react-redux.vercel.app">Aviasales app<a/> using React and Redux
+<a href ="https://kata-aviasales-react-redux.vercel.app/">Aviasales app<a/> using React and Redux